 It was necessary for HCWA to purchase large tracts of land and develop its own reservoirs for source of water, as no available streams or lakes provided adequate supply.
 HCWA has developed five reservoirs, covering a combined total of 3,138 acres of water surface area, and holding approximately 18.1 billion gallons of water.
-With an average day finished water demand in Henry County of approximately 14.7 million gallons per day (MGD) during FY2015, the reservoirs provide a 631 day supply of raw water after the downstream release requirement.
+With an average day finished water demand in Henry County of approximately 16.1 million gallons per day ("MGD") during FY 2017, the reservoirs provide a 595 day supply of raw water after the downstream release requirement.
 This provides more than enough supply to weather an extended period of drought.

 The reservoirs are at the south end of the County, and water is pumped significant distances across Henry County's 331 square miles.
-Over 1,400 miles of water mains have been constructed, making service available to most of the county, and serving approximately 58,000 customer water connections.
-Additionally, 29.2 million gallons of potable water can be stored in 9 elevated tanks, 3 ground water storage tanks plus the clear wells at the water plants.
+Approximately 1,327 miles of water mains have been constructed, making service available to most of the county, and serving over 60,700 customer water connections.
+Additionally, 29.4 million gallons of potable water can be stored in nine elevated tanks, three ground water storage tanks plus the clear wells at the two water plants.

 The service area for HCWA is Henry County.
 A few customers in neighboring counties are also served, where subdivisions or drainage basins cross county lines.
-Henry County is located in the north central portion of the State of Georgia approximately 25 miles southeast of the City of Atlanta.
+Henry County is located in the north central portion of the State of Georgia, approximately 25 miles southeast of the City of Atlanta.
 Henry County is bordered on the north by DeKalb County, on the west by Clayton County, on the south by Spalding and Butts Counties, and on the east by Newton and Rockdale Counties.
 There are four municipalities within Henry County: Stockbridge, McDonough, Hampton, and Locust Grove.
 Each municipality operates its own water and sewerage system.
 However, HCWA does supply most of the water requirements needed by Stockbridge and Hampton and some of the water requirements for McDonough and Locust Grove.

 All water meters are read on a monthly basis utilizing a radio read system.
-That is, an electronic device on each meter sends a signal identifying the meter and the current reading to a devise in our meter reading truck as it drives past.
-Those readings are then electronically uploaded into our Customer Relationship Management (CRM) software and bills are generated based on the increase of the current reading over the previous reading (customer's consumption).
-Thus, readings can be gathered more quickly, actual readings are used for the bills (no estimates), and the possibility of manual error is greatly reduced if not eliminated.
+Approximately 85% of those meters send a signal identifying the meter and the current reading to a device in our meter reading truck as it drives past.
+The other 15% send their signal to strategically located fixed base stations and data received is transmitted to the main office.
+All readings are electronically uploaded into our Customer Relationship Management ("CRM") software and bills are generated based on the increase of the current reading over the previous reading (customer's consumption).
+Thus, readings can be gathered more quickly, actual readings are used for the bills (no estimates), and the possibility of manual error is greatly reduced, if not eliminated.
 All water customers have water meters and are billed based on their consumption.
 Sewerage fees, for those customers who also have sewerage service, are based on water consumption.

 The sewer system, while serving some of the higher density areas in the county, is not as extensive as the water system.
-HCWA currently serves over 22,000 customer sewer connections with approximately 447 miles of sewer mains, 30 sewerage lift stations and 3 waste water treatment plants.
+HCWA currently serves over 23,100 customer sewer connections with approximately 505 miles of sewer mains (inclusive of 36 miles of force mains), 31 sewerage lift stations and three waste water treatment plants.
 Currently, the Authority's total permitted sewerage treatment capacity is 10.75 MGD.
-The average flow to the Authority's wastewater treatment plants during FY2016 was 6.8 MGD.
+The average flow to the Authority's wastewater treatment plants during FY 2017 was 6.2 MGD.